-As a small business, you can buy a simple peripheral fence security system to safeguard against malware, viruses, and other more precise attacks.
+As a small business, you can buy a simple peripheral fence security system to safeguard against malware, viruses and other more precise attacks.
 But as the size of your company grows, so do the challenges posed when it comes to data protection.

 Enterprise-level organizations deal with multiple services and products, with information flowing between departments or even geographical locations.
 You need to make sure that your personnel get the information they need to conduct business, as simply as possible, while locking out hackers and other malicious actors.

 However, this simple concept can become maddeningly complex in execution.
-You see, even a simple problem such as a variety of aging windows apps across different machines in your organization can cause a minefield of problems, which can end up slowing you down and costing you money by taking a disproportionate amount of the IT security budget.
+You see, even a simple problem such as a variety of aging Windows apps across different machines in your organization can cause a minefield of problems, which can end up slowing you down and costing you money by taking up a disproportionate amount of the IT security budget.
 Therefore, data protection is a matter of both software and strategy.

-You can also look at the structural and physical changes to your databases, data storage systems, and workstations to ensure that security is built into your system at every turn.
+You can also look at the structural and physical changes to your databases, data storage systems and workstations to ensure that security is built into your system at every turn.
 Even minute things like the age of your computers or the physical layout of your office can affect your data protection plan and your budget.